-Lately I have heard quite a few people inquire about Palo Santo and it’s ‘endangered’ status.
-There is also a lot of misinformation on the internet.
+Lately I have heard quite a few people inquire about palo santo smudge sticks and the ‘endangered’ status of the trees.

 The truth is that the palo santo which we burn and use for incense (Bursera Graveolens) is not endangered.
 The confusion stems from the fact that it’s close relative (Bulnesia Sarmientoi) is endangered.
 That particular variety is indeed used commercially in their local regions, but Peruvian and Ecuadorian palo santo is almost always Bursera Graveolens, which is not an endangered variety.